 Are you ready?
 Do you understand the components of the Social Media: Consumer Compliance Risk Management Guidance the FFIEC has outlined?
 Do you have the manpower and technology to fully comply?
 Are you looking for a solution?
 We dive deep into each section, what it really means, and what you should consider in order to ensure a socially compliant program.

-Banks and Credit Unions are realizing that participation in Social Media is a non-negotiable.
+Banks and Credit Unions are realizing that participation in Social Media is non-negotiable.
 There are lots of reasons for this Ah-ha moment, but one is the little blurb in the Official Guidance that says, “However, in accordance with its own risk assessment, a financial institution that has chosen not to use social media should still consider the potential for negative comments or complaints that may arise within the many social media platforms and, when appropriate, evaluate what, if any action it will take to monitor for such comments and/or respond to them.”
 And with that being said, let’s dive in!

 Banks and Credit Unions are realizing that participation in Social Media is a non-negotiable.

 It all starts with a Governance Structure.
 You must determine who will be responsible for each area of your social media program.
-Who will serve as the Social Media Manager; the person responsible for managing your social media strategy and provide guidance, oversight and control of others involved in the program?
-Which individual will create and collaborate with others to curate engaging content and post to your proprietary sites?
+Who will serve as the Social Media Manager; the person responsible for managing your social media strategy and providing guidance, oversight, and control of others involved in the program?
+Which individual will create and collaborate with others to curate engaging content and post it to your proprietary sites?
 Is this the same person who will respond to questions, comments, and (heaven forbid) complaints posted to your sites?
 Who will have the final say on what content is approved for posting?

 Now that you have the players in place, you must explain how the use of Social Media contributes to the strategic goals of your Financial Institution.
 For example, through increasing brand awareness, increasing sales through product advertisement, or researching new customer bases.
 Once you have determined the parameters of your program, you must now establish controls and ongoing risk assessment in all of your social media activities.